mumairofficial/khalilstemmler-website-2019/src/pages/articles/when-is-typescript-necessary.md

 - eventually, you become so comfortable with TypeScript and it's so quick to

 - you can get started today, I literally took all of my vanilla node.js apps, used the ```allowJS: true``` setting in my tsconfig, and then I was off and running.
 I can gradually convert my project from typescript to node.

+- startups: just do whatever helps you be most productive.
+At this time, it doesn't really matter. the most important thing for you to do is to validate your product. using some language (like Java) or tool (like Kubernetes) while you're not really even familiar with them is totally not important when you're just starting out. the most important thing for you to do is to be productive.
+Use whatever language you want.
+Types or no types.
+You can always refactor towards a better design once you know you've built something people actually want.

+- YAGNI: You Aren't Going To Need It.
+The thing is, you'll know when you're going to need it.
+If you're comfortable with it, you'll end up starting most projects with TypeScript and you'll reap massive benefits from it.

+But if you're not quite sure if you need it yet, and you're doing just fine, keep on doing your thing, cowboy or cowgirl.